On semistability of $CAT(0)$ groups

-{\it Proof of Theorem \ref{straight}:} The equivalence of $(i)$ and $(iii)$ is Proposition \ref{tech}.
+such that \begin{enumerate}[(i)] \item $[c(n),\infty )\cup [c'(n), \infty )\subseteq W_n$; \item any two points in $W_n$ can be joined by a path in $V_n$; \item any loop in $V_n$ is homotopically trivial in $U_n$. \end{enumerate} Because $\del X$ is a $Z$-set, any two points in $W_{n}\cap X$ can be joined by a path in $V_{n}\cap X$, and any loop in $V_{n}\cap X$ is homotopically trivial in $U_{n}\cap X$.
+For each $n$ choose a path $\omega _n$ in $V_{n}\cap X$ joining $c(n)$ to $c'(n)$.
+Choose a trivializing homotopy in $U_{n-1}\cap X$ of the loop formed by the segments $[c'(n-1), c'(n)]$, $[c(n-1), c(n)]$, $\omega _{n-1}$ and $\omega _n$.
+Together, these give the desired proper homotopy between $c$ and $c'$. \end{proof} We denote by $[c]$ the strong shape component of $\del X$ defined by the proper ray $c$.
+If some $c'$ in $[c]$ ends at a point of $\del X$ we say that the strong shape component $[c]$ of $\del X$ is {\it non-empty}.
+In general there may also be empty strong shape components, meaning examples of $[c]$ containing no such $c'$.
+The existence of these is explored in \cite{GK} where, in particular the following is proved (\cite{GK} Corollary 3.6 and Theorem 5.1): \begin{thm} If $\del X$ has an empty strong shape component then it has uncountably many such, and also uncountably many components of joinability. \end{thm} \begin{Rem} The proof in \cite{GK} is for metrizable continua in general, not specifically for boundaries of $CAT(0)$ spaces. \end{Rem} {\it Proof of Theorem \ref{straight}:} The equivalence of $(i)$ and $(iii)$ is Proposition \ref{tech}.
 The direction``$(i)$ implies $(ii)$" is trivial.
 Assume that any two geodesic rays in $X$ are properly homotopic.
 Then $\del X$ has only one component of joinability.
 By Theorem \ref{kras}, $\del X$ has no empty strong shape components.
 So any strong shape component $[c]$ contains a proper ray $c'$ which ends at a point $p$ of $\del X$.
 There is also a geodesic ray ending at $p$, and, by Lemma \ref{LC1}, it is properly homotopic to $c'$.
 It follows that $X$ has semistable fundamental group at infinity. $\square$